psygreg/linux-troubleshooting/apps.md

 - **Cause:** it seems to be related to some latency control issues on PulseAudio.
 - **Fix:** use the microphone device directly from ALSA, with the application installed from your OS' repos, not Flathub or Snap Store.

+## FireAlpaca has only AppImage avaliable for download
+I converted that to a *.deb* package that you can install following instructions [here](https://github.com/psygreg/firealpaca-deb).

 ## Unity Hub (for game development)
 While you may be able to find workarounds for other distros, it only officially supports Debian/Ubuntu and Fedora/RHEL.
 I strongly advise sticking to those if you need it.